Windy City Times: History

-In 2017, Journalist Gretchen Rachel Hammond was removed from her job after she published a story about three LGBT women who were expelled from a Gay Pride march for carrying a rainbow flag featuring a Jewish Star.
+In 2017, journalist Gretchen Rachel Hammond was removed from her job after she published a story about three LGBT women who were expelled from a Gay Pride march for carrying a rainbow flag featuring a Jewish Star.
 Shortly after, she was hired as a reporter for Tablet.

 Windy City Media Group announced on September 9, 2020 that, as of September 30, the biweekly print version would cease.
 News and feature coverage continue digitally at www.windycitymediagroup.com.

-The site has archived 70,000 articles from Windy City Times and other previous products including Nightspots—a biweekly, four-color, glossy entertainment guide—and Identity, a monthly online magazine.
-WCMG has also produced a twice-weekly podcast, Windy City Queercast, online videos, and a weekly e-newsletter.
-All products are now archived at windycitytimes.com.

 Awards

 Windy City Times is a member of the National Gay Newspaper Guild, and has received numerous honors for its work, both from journalism organizations and from the LGBT community.
 Awards include from the National Lesbian and Gay Journalists Association, the Peter Lisagor Awards, and the Studs Terkel Award for Baim.
 Among groups honoring WCMG and Baim are Chicago Gay and Lesbian Hall of Fame; ACLU of Illinois; Human Rights Campaign; NOW; March on Washington Chicago Committee; Dignity/Chicago; Affinity; Greater Chicago Committee; and Association of Latin Men in Action.

 In 2021, the newspaper won the Barbara Gittings Award for Excellence in LGBTQ Media at the 32nd GLAAD Media Awards.